Group 17 Rugby League

 Group 17 is a rugby league competition based in the Riverina and Central West regions of New South Wales, Australia.
 The competition collapsed in 2006 and reformed in 2018 as the Western Riverina Community Cup with six teams.
+It is currently sponsored by a chicken farm company called Proten which has been sponsoring the whole competition since 2018.

 The season runs from mid-May to late July, and features a knockout, six regular season rounds, and a three week finals series culminating in the Grand Final which is hosted by a different team each year.

 History

+Early history

-Group 17 was formed in 1935 and originally centred around Griffith and Leeton, but was suspended during World War II.
+Group 17 was formed in 1929 and originally centred around Griffith and Leeton, but with the pressures of the war mounting, Group 17 made the difficult decision to cancel its official competition in 1942 during World War II.
 However, when rugby league returned to normal competition after the war, Leeton, along with Griffith, Yenda, Yanco and others, joined the Wagga Wagga competition, Group 20.
 Group 20 later became the Griffith and District competition after the Wagga clubs joined Group 9.

 Rugby league in the Western Riverina district began as an inter-town competition between Hillston, Merriwagga, Goolgowi and Hay.
 The competition was suspended during World War 2.